jasonm23/onlisp-markdown/onlisp.md

 administrative ears, this sounds like circular reasoning.
 Such ears would rather hear that Lisp’s value hinged on a single, easily understood concept.
 For years we have tried to oblige them, with little success.
-Lisp has been described as a "list- processing language," a language for "symbolic computation," and most recently, a "dynamic language."
+Lisp has been described as a "list-processing language," a language for "symbolic computation," and most recently, a "dynamic language."
 None of these phrases captures more than a fraction of what Lisp is about.
 When retailed through college